Sport is back as V'landys gets NRL back after cororonvirus

 Tweet from @MrBlairHughes

-Given NRL will be broadcast into the United States and Europe during the next few weeks, the broadcasters have spent much time working on how to present the game in the absence of a crowd.
+Given NRL will be broadcast into the US and Europe during the next few weeks, the broadcasters have spent much time working on how to present the game in the absence of a crowd.

 The result was so called ‘Virtual Audio’ which mixed natural crowd responses from a library of game-day sounds and few, if any, cutaway shots that took in the cavernous Suncorp Stadium.